 4. Cook cabbage: Season with salt and pepper, add 4-6 tablespoons of water, cover and simmer for about 10-15 minutes, or until tender, stirring occasionally.

-5. Boil pasta: In the meantime boil the pasta in salted water (and 1 teaspoon of oil, as an option) according to instructions on the package.
+5. Boil pasta: In the meantime boil the pasta in salted water according to instructions on the package (add 1 teaspoon of oil, as an option).
+Strain.

-6. Assemble: Add the pasta, butter, dill and sour cream into the cabbage.
-Add a little pasta water to loosen the consistency, adjust the seasoning as needed and serve.
+6. Assemble: Stir the cooked łazanki pasta, butter, dill and sour cream into the cabbage.
+Add a little pasta water to adjust the consistency.
+Taste and adjust the seasoning as needed and serve.

-- TIP: Stir the pasta into the cabbage immediately after you’ve strained it (to prevent the little squares sticking together).
+- TIP: Stir the pasta into the cabbage as soon as you’ve strained it (to prevent the little squares sticking to one another).

 Serving suggestions

-In Poland pasta with cabbage is usually served as a main dish, but it also works well as a side dish served with chicken (for example crispy chicken tenders) or fish (including salmon fish fingers).
+In Poland łazanki pasta with cabbage is usually served as a stand-alone meal, but it also works well as a side dish served with chicken (for example chicken roll-ups) or fish (such as salmon fish fingers).

 Variations

-Polish cabbage pasta is extremely versatile and can contain additional ingredients, which typically include:
+Polish cabbage pasta is extremely versatile and can be made with additional ingredients, which typically include:

 - Fried smoked crispy bacon

-- Chopped pan-fried Polish kiełbasa (as in kielbasa pasta and lecho recipe)
+- Chopped pan-fried Polish kiełbasa (see also kielbasa pasta)

 - Ham